 - Courses taught, including course or clerkship numbers

 - Modes of contact with students (classroom, clinical setting, laboratory, etc.) and percentage of time spent in each mode

-- Documentation of teaching quality for at least 3 years obtained from evaluations from resident physicians, medical students, graduate students, undergraduate students, clinical laboratory science students, and/or Speech Pathology/Audiology students.
-Upon request, OME will compile a packet of your medical student evaluations and electronically forward to the selection committee.
+- Documentation of teaching quality for at least three years obtained from evaluations from resident physicians, medical students, graduate students, undergraduate students, clinical laboratory science students, and/or Speech Pathology and Audiology students.
+Upon request, the Office for Faculty will compile a packet of your medical student evaluations and electronically forward to the selection committee.

 - Professional development activities (teaching-related workshops, trainings attended/taught)

 - Involvement on student committees

 - Courses developed or refined